JBozarov/capstone-2/OOP.md

 ********************
 1. Encapsulation

-Before understanding the encapsulation in Java, let's try to understand why this pillar is called encapsulation.
-Well, in medicine encapsulation is a capsule that consists of several medicines.
-Same concept can apply to Java's encapsulation pillar.
-If you take several codes and wrap it, it becomes encapsulated code.
-So what are they?
-They are variable, getters and setters.
+Before understanding the encapsulation in Java, let's try to understand why this pillar called encapsulation.
+Well, in medicine encapsulation is a capsule consists of several medicines.
+In Java encapsulation is data hiding using several code.
+Encapsulated code includes private variable, getters and setters.
 So why do we need them ?
 Well we need to declare our variable as private and create getter method to get the value of that variable and setter method to set the value of that variable.
 So why do we need to use getter ?
 Why can't we access to that variable directly ?
 Well, the whole idea about encapsulating the code is hiding implementation details from users and to protect that variable from being mutated directly.
 Our job is to make sure no one can access to that variable outside of the Java class.
 By using the getter method we set read-only access to our variable and by setting setters we set write-only access.
 This really makes sure our variable will be safe and our code will be have less bug.
 This encapsulation concept can also be applied to constructors.
 Here is some example how to implement encapsulation:

 ![Maing encapsulation](Materials/encap_classA.png)

  As we can see above, code is private means not accessible from outside of the class.
 But the only way to get its value is using getName method.
 In order to assign value we use setName method:

 ![Maing encapsulation](Materials/encap_main.png)

 We instantiate a ClassA and set the value of the name variable to "John" and using the getName method we are able to get its value.
 Line 9 prints "John" to the console.

 ********************